Wargame: Play-by-mail (PBM)

 Wargames were played remotely through the mail, with players sending lists of moves, or orders, to each other through the mail.

 In some early PBM systems, six sided dice rolling was simulated by designating a specific stock and a future date and once that date passed, the players would determine an action's outcome using the sales in hundreds value for specific stocks on a specific date and then dividing the NYSE published sales in hundreds by six, using the remainder as the dice result.

 Nuclear Destruction, by the Flying Buffalo, was an early PBM game in 1970.
 Origins Award Hall-of-Fame member Middle-Earth Play-By-Mail is still active today.

 Reality Simulations, Inc. still runs a number of PBM games, such as Duel2 (formerly known as Duelmasters), Hyborian War, and Forgotten Realms: War of the Avatars.

-E-mail and traditional
+Email and traditional

-Since e-mail is faster than the standard postal service, the rise of the Internet saw a shift of people playing board wargames from play-by-mail (PBM) to play-by-email (PBEM) or play-by-web (PBW).
+Since email is faster than the standard postal service, the rise of the Internet saw a shift of people playing board wargames from play-by-mail (PBM) to play-by-email (PBEM) or play-by-web (PBW).
 The mechanics were the same, merely the medium was faster.

 At this time, turn-based strategy computer games still had a decent amount of popularity, and many started explicitly supporting the sending of saved-game files through email (instead of needing to find the file to send to the opponent by hand).
 As with all types of video games, the rise in home networking solutions and Internet access has also meant that networked games are now common and easy to set up.